lucajungnickel/CC1200RateAdaptationMinstrel/README.md

-## Rate Adaptation MINSTREL algorithm implementation for a Texas Instrument CC1200 HF-Transceiver on a Beaglebone with Debian
+# Rate Adaptation MINSTREL algorithm implementation for a Texas Instrument CC1200 HF-Transceiver on a Beaglebone with Debian

+## This project is still in progress.
+There will be an update as well as an more detailed installation manual.

 ## Build and run on Beaglebone with full support:
 ```